Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Smooth Component Filtering (SCF)

-This finding is in line with what has been found considering actual data in \citetalias{Elahi2025}.
-There the Hann-SCF has shown promising results at large angular scales $k_\perp \leq 0.05\,{\rm Mpc}^{-1}$, at which, foregrounds exhibit broad spectral coherence, which resembles the smooth foregrounds we have simulated here.
+This finding is in line with what has been found considering actual MWA data with PERIODIC flagging in \citetalias{Elahi2025} and more recently in \cite{Sarkar2026}.
+There, the Hann-SCF has shown promising results at large angular scales $k_\perp \leq 0.05\,{\rm Mpc}^{-1}$, at which foregrounds exhibit broad spectral coherence that resembles the smooth foregrounds we have simulated here.
 While effective at removing strictly smooth foreground components, the Hann-SCF has several inherent limitations.
 Simulations in \citetalias{Elahi2025} show that when foregrounds acquire additional spectral structure due to baseline migration, e.g., at $k_\perp > 0.05\,{\rm Mpc}^{-1}$, the Hann filter fails to adequately model the smooth component.
 Even if narrower windows are used to model those spectral structures, some foreground residuals can persist within the wedge and subsequently leak into higher $k_\parallel$ modes.
+Recently, \cite{Sarkar2026} used relatively more sensitive data than \citetalias{Elahi2025} by incoherently combining the measured power spectrum from different observations and found that there are some very faint streaks around specific $k_\parallel$ values that survive the Hann-SCF.
+The authors masked out those $k_\parallel$ ranges before calculating the spherically averaged power spectrum $P(k)$.
+Both the simulations and actual data, therefore, indicate a limitation in the Hann-SCF.

 We now test the performance of the Hann-SCF in a more challenging and realistic scenario in which the data contain strong spectral structure, as introduced in \Cref{sec:gp_foregrounds} as `unsmooth' foregrounds. \Cref{fig:FGMM_Hann_allflags} shows that the Hann-SCF is no longer sufficient to fully remove the foreground contribution once strong mode-mixing is present.
 Although the filter suppresses the spectrally smooth component from the data, the residual foregrounds are dominant enough to obscure the 21-cm signal.
 The recovered power spectra exhibit a clear residual bias relative to the input EoR model.
 The bias also worsens in the presence of flagging.
 Foreground components affected by mode-mixing, equivalently, those characterized by short spectral correlation lengths, thus expose a fundamental limitation of the Hann-SCF approach.
-While this framework is effective at mitigating smoothly varying spectral foregrounds, it lacks the flexibility required to accurately model and subtract the more complex spectral structures generated by instrumental chromaticity.
+While this framework is reasonably effective at mitigating smoothly varying spectral foregrounds, it lacks the flexibility required to accurately model and subtract the more complex spectral structures generated by instrumental chromaticity.

 We note that a Hann filter with a smaller width, $N<50$, should improve results, but it comes at the cost of losing large-scale features.
 Furthermore, as shown in the Appendix~\ref{app:appendix_limitations_of_hann}, a fixed window filter is fundamentally limited to fully capture the strong spectral components.
 We also note that, because the Hann window has finite support, the convolution is ill-defined near the band edges, which requires $N_W$ channels to be discarded at each end of the band, thereby reducing the effective bandwidth and sensitivity.